JoseRoca/WinFBX2/docs/COM/DVARIANT Class.md

 Extracts a single LONGINT element from a safe array of long integers.

 ```
-FUNCTION GetLongIntElem (BYVAL iElem AS ULONG) AS LONGINT
+FUNCTION GetLongIntElement (BYVAL iElem AS ULONG) AS LONGINT
 ```

 | Parameter  | Description |